 CUFES on CalCOFI

-On Winter and Spring cruises sampled are examined, preliminary egg counts are performed, and the samples are preserved for further analysis on-shore.
+On Winter, Spring, and Summer cruises, samples are examined, preliminary egg counts performed, and the samples are preserved for further analysis on-shore.

 - Southwest Fisheries Science Center Egg Distribution Maps for Sardine, Anchovy, and Jack Mackerel